Skip to main content

 DEBUG: 2024-06-12T08:48:04.862Z: Preparing output data

 You can use the --debug flag to help debug failing IF runs.
-You will see exactly where in the execution pipeline an error arose.
+You will see exactly where in the execution pipeline an error arise.
 If the error arose from a plugin, this will be clear from the execution logs, for example:

 INFO: 2024-06-12T08:53:21.376Z: Starting IF